 If you’ve just welcomed home a new puppy, chances are they’re not toilet trained, and even adult dogs can sometimes have accidents.
 Keep your house spotless by having cleaning items on hand, including stain and odour control sprays.
 When going for walks around the neighbourhood, you also want to be prepared with a supply of waste-disposal bags.

 It’s essential for your dog’s health that you protect them from the parasites in your area all-year round.
 Use our Flea, Tick and Worm Treatment Finder to understand which combination of flea, tick and worm control products will offer your unique pet the best protection.

-80% of dogs over 3 years old have some form of dental disease.
+Approximately 80-85% of dogs over 3 years of age have some form of dental disease.
 Help your dog to avoid this unnecessary discomfort and the subsequent vet procedure by establishing a dental care routine.
-Regularly brush your dog’s teeth with a dog toothbrush and toothpaste, and provide them with dental treats that will help to clean plaque off their teeth as they chew.
+Brush your dog’s teeth daily with a dog toothbrush and toothpaste, and provide them with dental treats that will help to clean plaque off their teeth as they chew.

 When the big day comes for you to bring your new dog home, make sure you know how to safely travel with a dog in your car.
 Depending on the size of your new dog, be prepared with a travel crate or a dog car harness, and of course lots of cuddles to make them feel welcome.

 All dogs should receive a general health checkup twice a year to monitor their health and for the early detection of diseases.
 And in the case of an emergency, it’s important that you know where you need to go to find help for your pet.
 Find out where your local Greencross Vets is located and introduce your new dog to the team.
 For peace of mind that you will be able to provide your dog with veterinary treatment when the unexpected happens, consider pet insurance.